 In February 2013, we entered into severance agreements with certain of our executive officers located in the United States, except we did not enter into a severance agreement with Mr. Cleveland, our CEO at the time, Mr. Judd, our CFO at the time, or Mr. Lukis, our Chairman and Chief Technology Officer at the time.
 In addition, in March 2013 we entered into a severance agreement with Mr. Tumelty, our executive officer in the United Kingdom.
-Under these agreements, if the executive officer's employment is terminated by us without cause or if the executive voluntary resigns for good reason (both as defined in the severance agreement), the executive officer will be entitled to the following severance pay and benefits: (i) a cash payment equal to one times the executive officer's annulized base salary generally payable in substantially equal installments in accordance with our regular payroll practices over a 12-month period; (ii) a pro rata cash incentive payment calculated in accordance with the severance agreement of COBRA for 12 months.
+Under these agreements, if the executive officer's employment is terminated by us without cause or if the executive voluntary resigns for good reason (both as defined in the severance agreement), the executive officer will be entitled to the following severance pay and benefits: (i) a cash payment equal to one times the executive officer's annualized base salary generally payable in substantially equal installments in accordance with our regular payroll practices over a 12-month period; (ii) a pro rata cash incentive payment amount calculated in accordance with the severance agreement payable in a lump sum and (iii) continuation of certain benefits pursuant to COBRA for 12 months.
 In addition, notwithstanding any language in any stock option agreement under the LTIP or in the LTIP to the contrary, a pro rata portion, as calculated in the severance agreement, of the unvested options to purchase shares of our stock held by such executive officer that are scheduled to vest on the next anniversary date will vest.
-An executive officer's receipt of these severance pay and benefits will be conditioned on such executive's executive of calims against our company.
+An executive officer's receipt of these severance pay and benefits will be conditioned on such executive's execution of a release of claims against our company.